JanHerca/urantiapedia/output/wikijs/en/article/William_S_Sadler_Jr/Appendices_to_Study_of_the_Master_Universe/Appendix_4.md

   > <a id="s380_4"></a>[UB 18:3.4](/en/The_Urantia_Book/18#p3_4) The first entry in recorded history on Paradise is the record of the trinitization of the Ancients of Days.

-  Deduction: Any creation prior to the Ancients of Days is pre-history and pertains to the "near times of eternity," or to the "dawn of time," or to the First Age.
+  Deduction: Any creation prior to the Ancients of Days is pre-history and pertains to the “near times of eternity,” or to the “dawn of time,” or to the First Age.

   > <a id="s384_4"></a>[UB 26:2.6](/en/The_Urantia_Book/26#p2_6) / <a id="s384_48"></a>[UB 17:5.2](/en/The_Urantia_Book/17#p5_2) The Seven Spirits of Havona Circuits were discovered to be in function when the grand universe was organized.
 They are in liaison with the Supreme Executives and synchronize with the Supreme Being.
   >
   > <a id="s386_4"></a>[UB 15:0.2](/en/The_Urantia_Book/15#p0_2) Early in the materialization of the post-Havona creations, they were divided into seven segments and the headquarters world of each superuniverse were constructed.
-The Ancients of Days have ruled the supercreations from "near eternity."
+The Ancients of Days have ruled the supercreations from “near eternity.”
   >
   > <a id="s388_4"></a>[UB 116:5.10](/en/The_Urantia_Book/116#p5_10) The first act of collective creation by the Master Spirits resulted in the Seven Supreme Power Directors.
-Thereupon the spirit circuits of the Master Spirits "differentiated from the physical activities" of the Power Directors.
-And it was at this point that the cosmic mind appeared ". . . as a new factor co-ordinating matter and spirit."
+Thereupon the spirit circuits of the Master Spirits “differentiated from the physical activities” of the Power Directors.
+And it was at this point that the cosmic mind appeared “. . . as a new factor co-ordinating matter and spirit.”
   >
-  > <a id="s390_4"></a>[UB 29:0.10](/en/The_Urantia_Book/29#p0_10) This happened in "the near times of eternity."
+  > <a id="s390_4"></a>[UB 29:0.10](/en/The_Urantia_Book/29#p0_10) This happened in “the near times of eternity.”
   >
-  > <a id="s392_4"></a>[UB 0:8.12](/en/The_Urantia_Book/0#p8_12) "The function of God the Sevenfold dates from the organization of the seven superuniverses."
+  > <a id="s392_4"></a>[UB 0:8.12](/en/The_Urantia_Book/0#p8_12) “The function of God the Sevenfold dates from the organization of the seven superuniverses.”

 ### § 5.
 B. The Superuniverses in Light And Life